thaije/Natural-Computing/project/cnn-rl-mario/readme.md

 # notes
 - Get action for current state:
     - Give 4 frames as input (current + 3 history)
-    - Also give last x actions?
+    - Also give last x actions? no
     - Get list of Q values for each action
     - Use best one for next state
     - Save experience in replay memory